 There is a gap of several months regarding di Monti’s involvement in the assassination planning from that July to mid-November.
 Several sources recall seeing di Monti on Commerce Street in the fall of that year and at a few of the late-night card games held in the back room of Ruby’s Carousel Club. di Monti didn’t spend much time at that club otherwise, particularly when St. John was performing there.
 An October 1959 issue of Confidential has a blurb in its gossip column about “Lavonne’s boyfriend” getting into a fight with another patron during one of her performances at the New Follies Burlesk Theater in Los Angeles.
 Word around town then was that di Monti was too “wound up and uptight” to sit through one of his woman’s shows.

-One of the top exotic dancers at that time and one who was the star attraction at the Dallas clubs was New Orleans dancer Janet ‘Jada’ Conforto (view the Jada interview video clip below).
-There is much speculation about di Monti’s and Jada’s relationship, but based on the recollection of reliable sources it can be ascertained that after July of 1963 when Ruby brought her to the Carousel from New Orleans’ Sho-Bar, she soon became di Monti’s mistress.
+One of the top exotic dancers working at that time and one who was without a doubt the star attraction at the Dallas clubs was New Orleans dancer Janet ‘Jada’ Conforto (view the Jada interview video clip below).
+There is much misinformation about di Monti’s and Jada’s relationship, but based on the recollection of reliable sources it can be ascertained that after July of 1963 when Ruby brought her to the Carousel from New Orleans’ Sho-Bar, she soon became di Monti’s mistress.
 She caused Ruby many problems.
 In particular, she had a habit of going too far with her act and on occasion Ruby would turn the lights out on her.
 Local journalist Seth Kantor described her as being “supercharged with animalism” in his 1978 book Who Was Jack Ruby?
 According to interviews given in early 1964, she states that there was a poker game at the Carousel the week preceding the assassination (Nov.
 22).
 Eyewitnesses have stated that Monte di Monti was in attendance and a player in that game.
 There is also physical evidence that backs this up.
 When he was arrested following the murder of Oswald, Jack Ruby was found to have a napkin from the club in his possession with the words “IOU $110 signed, di M”.
 Apparently di Monti took a rare loss in the card game that night and owed Ruby some money because of it.

 Interestingly, after November 22 di Monti began spending much less time in Dallas.
 Though he continued to live with St. John in Oak Cliff he was seen much more often in Houston, and on occasion in New Orleans.
 Al still has a New Orleans postcard from di Monti dated January 1, 1964.
 On the card di Monti talks about going to a “hell-uv-a-party in the Quarter” but many remember him as traveling there and to Houston to make connections for his numbers business.
 Through Jada he also met her half brother, Houston resident Syd Travanty during this time and stayed with him at his apartment on Kirby Drive when he was in town.
 A letter to Jada from Syd in January of 1964 mentions the two men going to the Tidelands Motor Inn at 6500 South Main Street to do some “tom cattin’.”

-At this same time di Monti left Houston for good and moved back to California, reuniting with Lavonne St. John in Studio City.
+Sometime in mid-April of ’64, di Monti left Houston for good and moved back to California, reuniting with Lavonne St. John in Studio City.

 Travanty’s death is of interest not only because of his connection to di Monti, but also his connection to a potential Kennedy assassination conspiracy.
 Letters he wrote to his half sister Jada were recently unearthed by our conspiracy researchers and they indicate that Travanty was planning with Jada to contact Dallas detectives in the spring of 1964 and reveal to them some important information about Kennedy’s murder.
 Unlike Jada, Syd Travanty was a loudmouth and told several of his friends and acquaintances in Houston that he and his half sister knew facts that would “blow the lid” off the Kennedy assassination investigation.
 Jada, on the other hand, was very secretive about her involvement with Ruby and his entourage and rarely discussed her relationship with him in public.
 Like so many people involved with the Kennedy assasination Travanty died an unnatural death.